Magical Vacation

 is a 2001 role-playing video game developed by Brownie Brown and published by Nintendo for the Game Boy Advance only in Japan on December 7, 2001, and was later re-released in the same region in 2006.
 Japanese singer, model, and actress Mika Nakashima was featured in the television commercials for Magical Vacation.
-The game received a full English language fan translation in 2016.

 A sequel was produced for the Nintendo DS in 2006, titled Magical Vacation: Itsutsu no Hoshi ga Narabu Toki.
 It was released in North America and Europe as Magical Starsign.
+Magical Vacation was later re-released for the Nintendo Classics service in 2025.

 Gameplay

 The game is a standard RPG adventure game, where the player interacts with the overworld to progress the story while battling against enemies in a turn-based battle system.
 There are 16 different elements in the game, each of which is stronger than another specific element, and weaker against another.
 Exceptions to this rule are: the love element (not stronger or weaker than any of the other elements), the dark element (stronger than all other elements except for love and light), and the light element (no weakness).